ARM-software/acle/main/acle.md

 #### CNTP

-Set scalar to count from predicate-as-counter
+Set scalar to count from predicate-as-counter. ``vl`` is expected to be 2 or 4.

 ``` c
   // Variants are also available for _c16, _c32 and _c64